jenkins-x/jx-docs/content/en/docs/resources/faq/using/_index.md

 ---
-title: FAQ
+title: "Using Jenkins X"
-linktitle: FAQ
+linkTitle: "Using Jenkins X"
 description: Questions on how to develop cloud native application with Jenkins X
 weight: 40
 aliases:
-  - /faq/
+  - /resources/guides/using-jx/faq/
 ---

 ## How do I enable bash completion?